wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-station-metadata.md

     Please use stations from your country if possible, especially if you brought your own data.

-    Otherwise, you can use the following WIGOS-station-identifiers for testing purposes:
+    Otherwise, you can use the following WIGOS station identifiers for testing purposes:

     - 0-20000-0-91334
     - 0-20000-0-96323 (note missing station elevation in OSCAR)